bacalhau-project/bacalhau/docs/getting-started/wasm-workload-onboarding.md

 :::tip

 Write your program to use program arguments to specify input and output paths.
-This makes your program more flexible at handling different configurations of input and output volumes.
+This makes your program more flexible in handling different configurations of input and output volumes.

 For example, instead of hard-coding your program to read from `/inputs/data.txt`, accept a program argument that should contain the path and then specify the path as an argument to `bacalhau wasm run`: